SargisYonan/uLAPack/README.md

 * take the pseudo inverse of a matrix via SVD (good for poorly conditioned matrix inversions)
 * grab a sub-matrix from a matrix/vector (similar to the `:` operator in MATLAB) - `ulapack_copy_submatrix`
 * take the cross produce of two vector - `ulapack_cross`
+* write an element square root function to replace libc call
 * make a skew symmetric matrix - `ulapack_skew`
 * copy array into vector - `ulapack_array_copy`
 * make a Kalman extension package `μKalman` with: